 In Norfolk, the grant funding will allow expansion of strategies identified in its Eviction Action Plan, developed as part of its participation in an eviction cohort sponsored by the National League of Cities in March 2020.
-Because of the detrimental impact eviction places on children, this support is targeted to low-income families with dependent children.
+Because of the detrimental impact eviction places on children, this support gives priority to low-income families with dependent children; however, all Norfolk households are welcome to apply.
 Norfolk will work in partnership with local community organizations to provide rental assistance and other necessary services to households.

 - Eviction Prevention Resources List

 - Norfolk’s VIEW program offers employment services including rental and mortgage assistance, security deposit and utility bills.
 Learn more at https://www.norfolk.gov/4260/Welcome-to-VIEW or call 757-664-6116

 - There is Utility bill relief available at www.norfolk.gov/utilityrelief.
 Customers can also call (757) 664-6700 for payment extensions and to set up a payment plan.

 - For a directory of resources for all of Hampton Roads click https://www.resources757.org/

 - Rent Relief Program application overview in English and Spanish